NHoeller/swiftBigInteger/README.md

 let third = BigInteger(hexadecimalAsString: "FF", isNegative: true)
 // returns a BigInteger [255] as negative because the default bitSize is 32 bit
 ```

+## functions

+for the BigInteger class a cupple of functions are available (or will be created).
+for further informations take a look at the [FUNCTIONS.md](https://github.com/NHoeller/swiftBigInteger/edit/master/FUNCTIONS.md)